Categorical enumerative invariants of the ground field: Introduction

 In the homological convention, a Maurer-Cartan element has degree $-1$, which implies that $\mathcal{V}_{g,n}$ is of degree $6g-6+2n$ inside the equivariant chain complex $\mathbb{M}^{\sf fr}(g,n)[u_1^{-1},\ldots,u_n^{-1}]$.
 Thus explicitly, the string vertex at position $(g,n)$ is of the form

 with the coefficient chains

 By definition, it is also symmetric under permutations of the indices.
-Then, after unwinding the definition of CEI in~\cite{CCT,CT}, in the case of Theorem A we have
+Then, after unwinding the definition of CEI in~\cite{CCT,CT}, for the setup in the case of Theorem A, the CEI can be computed by the following formula

 Here in the second case, note that $ \mathcal{V}_{g,n}^{k_1,\ldots,k_n} $ is a zero chain, hence it is a linear combination of points.
 The notation $|\cdot|$ stands for the sum of its coefficients.

-\paragraph{{\bf Feynman compactification of $\mathbb{M}^{\sf fr}$.}} To prove Theorem A, it remains to relate these numbers with integrals of $\psi$-classes on the Deligne-Mumford compactification $\overline{M}_{g,n}$.
-It is natural to do this on the level of operads.
+To prove Theorem A, it remains to relate these numbers with integrals of $\psi$-classes on the Deligne-Mumford compactification $\overline{M}_{g,n}$.

-In Section~\ref{sec:operads} we define the {\sl Feynman compactification} of the $S^1$-framed modular operad $\mathbb{M}^{\sf fr}$.
-Denote the resulting operad by $F\mathbb{M}^{\sf fr}$.
+\paragraph{{\bf Feynman compactification of $\mathbb{M}^{\sf fr}$.}} A key ingredient in the proof of Theorem A, introdued in Section~\ref{sec:operads}, is the notion of the {\sl Feynman compactification} of the $hS^1$-equivariant modular operad $\mathbb{M}^{\sf fr}$.
+This construction yields a modular operad which we denote by $F\mathbb{M}^{\sf fr}$.
 Intuitively speaking, this is an ordinary modular operad such that the circle actions on the composition maps of $\mathbb{M}^{\sf fr}$ have been universally trivialized.
-More precisely, an element of $F\mathbb{M}^{\sf fr}(g,n)$ is given by a stable graph $G\in \Gamma((g,n))$ together with decorations: \begin{itemize} \item At a vertex $v$, the decoration is by an element in the homotopy quotient $\mathbb{M}_{S^1}^{\sf fr}(g(v),{\sf Leg}(v)):= \mathbb{M}^{\sf fr}(g(v),{\sf Leg}(v))_{(S^1)^{|{\sf Leg}(v)|}}$. \item At an edge $e$, it is decorated by a homological degree $2$ element $D_e$. \end{itemize} We think of the edge decoration $D_e$ as giving a universal trivialization of the circle action on the composition map, by setting its boundary $\partial D_e$ to be exactly the twisted sewing operation along the edge $e$, see Equation~\eqref{eq:delta} for a precise definition.
+More precisely, an element of $F\mathbb{M}^{\sf fr}(g,n)$ is given by a stable graph $G\in \Gamma((g,n))$ together with decorations: \begin{itemize} \item At a vertex $v$, the decoration is by an element in the homotopy quotient $\mathbb{M}_{S^1}^{\sf fr}(g(v),{\sf Leg}(v)):= \mathbb{M}^{\sf fr}(g(v),{\sf Leg}(v))_{(S^1)^{|{\sf Leg}(v)|}}$. \item At an edge $e$, it is decorated by a homological degree $2$ element $D_e$. \end{itemize} We think of the edge decoration $D_e$ as giving a universal trivialization of the circle action on the composition map, see Equation~\eqref{eq:delta} for a precise definition.

 {{\bf Theorem B.}} {{\sl There is an isomorphism of modular operads where $\overline{{M}}$ is the Deligne-Mumford modular operad~\cite[Section 6.2]{GetKap}. }}

 \begin{remark} This result may be viewed as a higher genus extension of the beautiful works by Dotsenko-Shadrin-Vallette~\cite{DSV}~\cite{DSV2}, Drummond-Cole~\cite{Dru} and Khoroshkin-Markarian-Shadrin~\cite{KMS} in genus zero.
 Indeed, we prove in Section~\ref{sec:operads} that a $\mathbb{M}^{\sf fr}$-algebra $V$ together with a trivialization of the circle action induces a $F\mathbb{M}^{\sf fr}$-algebra structure on the homotopy quotient $V_{S^1}$ (see Proposition~\ref{prop:extension} for details).
 Together with the theorem above, this implies that the homology $H_*(V_{S^1})$ carries a $H_*(\overline{{M}})$-algebra structure.
 However, the approach taken here which uses the Feynman compactification $F\mathbb{M}^{\sf}$ is different even in genus zero.
 It is worthwhile to explore the comparison with the previous works. \end{remark}